sktime/sktime/GOVERNANCE.rst

    Ten working days excluding week-ends constitute "reasonable time" in the above sense.
    The period resets at every new change made to the PR.
    It starts only when all GitHub checks pass.
+-  During this period, the PR can be merged if it has an approval and no rejection, but must be reverted if it received a rejection in addition.
 -  If the "reasonable time" period elapses and no approval or rejection has been expressed on a PR, the PR is scheduled at the top of the next regular (bi-monthly) core developer meeting's agenda.
    In that meeting, a core developer is assigned to review, and approve or reject within 5 days of the meeting, excluding week-ends.

-Lack of a lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection on GitHub.
+Lack of a lazy consensus, in the above sense, can arise only under the following condition: at least one approval and at least one rejection in the PR.

 When no consensus can be found, the decision is escaled to :ref:`stage-2`.